|Mon 16 Nov – Thu 19 Nov 2020||17hrs online + 4 days||Online & Virtual Classroom||Fully booked|

 Registration includes the following:

-- a copy of Contraception: An Australian clinical practice handbook (4th Edition)
+- Contraception: An Australian clinical practice handbook (4th Edition)

 - resource links and reference articles